Akeem Jordan: Regular season

+Playoffs

 Personal life

 Jordan and two of his James Madison teammates were charged with assault and battery by a teammate in February 2006.
 The teammate dropped the charges on March 20, 2006, but gave no reason for doing so.
 Jordan was arrested and served with a citizen-obtained warrant for misdemeanor assault and battery in Harrisonburg, Virginia, on June 19, 2011.